nark/WiredSwift/README.md

 - **wired3** — server daemon (macOS and Linux)
 - **WiredServerApp** — macOS GUI for local server administration

+The project is currently in beta.
+It is already usable, but it is still evolving quickly.
+If you want the latest version, always download the newest beta build from the project's GitHub Releases.

 Releases: https://github.com/nark/WiredSwift/releases

 ---